 Surah 111 Al-Masad, less commonly called Surat Lahab (flame) directly precedes Surat Al-Ikhlas (Sincerity) #112, one of the most important surahs in the Quran, one could say its very “heart.”
 Since I have seen “connections” between adjacent surahs, I wondered how two so vastly different surahs could be connected.
 To find the answer, I examined the surah using ring composition, as the illustration shows, supplementing this analysis with other Quranic verses, as well as examining the number of words and letters in this surah, and found some striking results.

-Although it can be interpreted at face value as a surah condemning Abu Lahab, a polytheist from the Quraish tribe who was an outstanding enemy of Prophet Mohammad and his Muslim followers because Islam rejected the traditional Quraish idols to worship instead one Almighty Merciful God, and so Abu Lahab pointedly attacked and antagonized the prophet, aided by his wife who actively participated in this enmity by, among other things, putting thorns in front of the prophet’s door, although the prophet never personally attacked them—but only rejected their idolatry.
+Usually this surah is interpreted at face value as a surah condemning Abu Lahab, a polytheist from the Quraish tribe who was an outstanding enemy of Prophet Mohammad and his Muslim followers because Islam rejected the traditional Quraish idols to worship instead one Almighty Merciful God, and so Abu Lahab pointedly attacked and antagonized the prophet, aided by his wife who actively participated in this enmity by, among other things, putting thorns in front of the prophet’s door.
 He used his considerable wealth and stature to harm Prophet Mohammad and his message.
+This despite the fact that the prophet never personally attacked them—but only rejected their idolatry.

 Viewing the ring composition arrangement illustrated above with color coding showing the “mirror” pattern, one can see in the first and last verses (1 and 5) a relationship between Abu Lahab’s hands — yada — and his wife’s neck — zhediha — which rhyme in Arabic, emphasizing this connection.
 His hands are “ruined”; her neck is similarly “ruined” by having a rope around it, made of twisted (palm) fiber, from which flammable material the surah gets its name.
 The rope is a symbol of their marital tie.
 It is used in the Quran to refer to that which “ties” as a bond or close relationship, and immediately brings to mind, and powerfully contrasts with, this well-known Quranic verse: